bitovi/continous-exploration/README.md

 __Spacing__ - PI Planning happens all at once, this creates several difficulties:

-- It requires a huge amount of preperation to be prepared to organize work for a 3 month period.
+- It requires a huge amount of preperation is needed to organize work for a 3 month period.
 Individual initiative-focused meetings are easier to prepare.
 - It doesn't provide time for digestion and thoughtfulness.
 People think better when given time to digest, think, and research.
 Incremental meetings spaced out produce better results.

-__Output Missmatch__ - PI Planning doesn't often produce an output that matches what teams use for day-to-day planning.
+__Output Mismatch__ - PI Planning doesn't often produce an output that matches what teams use for day-to-day planning.
 PI planning is often done with physical cards, strings and tape.
 While this is fun, it has the following downsides:
-- There's extra work to translate the physical board into it's digital representation.
+- There is extra work to translate the physical board into its digital representation.
-- Plans will change and planning meetings will occur, but these will likely be done against the day-to-day digital representation.
-Now teams are planning in 2 different systems.
-Incremental meets are always done within the digital representation of work.
+- Plans will change and additional planning meetings will occur.
+But these will likely be done against the day-to-day digital representation.
+This results in teams planning in 2 different systems.
+Incremental meetings are always done within the digital representation of work.

 __Remote Challenges__ - PI Planning doesn't work well for remote teams.
 You can't easily "break out" online like you can in-person.
 Incremental meetings around a single initiative can be more easily targeted to include _just_ who needs to be included.
 These smaller meetings are less wasteful of people's time.